mariushegele/consulting-presentation/notes.md

         - [McCarth< p.38] thoughts are a two-way street: proprioceptive psychology – effects of your posture on your state of ming
             - Experiment: Leute for dem Computer bildschirm – horizontal und vertikal bewegende Teile
             - people smile when they're happy, but they're also happier because they smile
-    - und Respekt zollen [McCarthy p.
-16]
-        - zuerst eine Beziehung aufbauen, dann Fakten schaffen
-        - Vertrauen gewinnen
-            - [Thompson2010 p.
-501]
-                - intention to accept vulnerability
-                - allows information excahnge
-                - allows for integrative agreements
-        - aufmerksam zuhören
-        - doesn't have to be about personal things
-            - sensitive to their perception, no emotions
-            - listen carefully, check your understanding
-            - be pragmatic
-        - Notizen nehmen [McCarthy p.
-61]
-        - Mimicry [Thompson2010 p.
-500]
-            - people tend to engage in face, rubbin, foot shaking, smiling more in presence of other in that behavior
-            - behavioral mimicry increases liking and rapport
-            - mood contagion
-            - expression of liking: dominance complementaritiy: resp. with submissive and vice versa

 3. Persönliche Integrität
     - Ehrlichkeit
         - bei der Wahrheit bleiben